jgomer2001/testing/README.md

-# Credential manager
+# CREDENTIAL MANAGER

 Please visit [wiki](https://github.com/GluuFederation/cred-manager/wiki/Cred-Manager-Project-Doc) to learn more.
 Contents of this [page](https://github.com/GluuFederation/cred-manager/wiki/Technical-considerations) are also worth to look at.

-# PRELIMINARIES
+# Preliminaries

 ## Application Initialization